wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-introduction.md

 ## What is Hadoop in the cloud in HDInsight?

-Azure HDInsight deploys and provisions managed Apache Hadoop clusters in the cloud, providing a software framework designed to process, analyze, and report on big data with high reliability and availability.
+aAzure HDInsight deploys and provisions managed Apache Hadoop clusters in the cloud, providing a software framework designed to process, analyze, and report on big data with high reliability and availability.
 HDInsight uses the **Hortonworks Data Platform (HDP)** Hadoop distribution.
-Hadoop often refers to the entire Hadoop ecosystem of components, which includes Apache HBase, and Apache Storm, as well as other technologies under the Hadoop umbrella.
+Hadoop often refers to the entire Hadoop ecosystem of components, which includes Apache HBase, Apache Spark, and Apache Storm, as well as other technologies under the Hadoop umbrella.
 See [Overview of the Hadoop ecosystem on HDInsight](#overview) below for details.

 ## What is big data?